+The table below lists the Priority 2 infrastructure requirements to deliver the Joint Core Strategy.
+The 3 categories of infrastructure that are viewed as Priority 2 are Education, Healthcare and Green Infrastructure.
 The Health Authority will take a flexible approach to the provision of hospital beds.
 Locations will be determined by the Health Authority at a later date.
+It is presumed funding will come through the AMP.